 The goddess Juno had numerous epithets, some associated with marriage such as “Cinxia” she who loses the bride’s girdle (interesting backdrop to Propertius’ beloved Cynthia?), “Lucina”, “Regina” (queen), Sororia and Moneta – she who admonishes.
 She became protector and counsellor of the Roman state and protector of state funds.

 Juno had a feast in her honour called the Matronalia on the 1st of March as well as a second festivity on 7th July.
 The month of June is named after her and her sacred beasts were geese and peacocks.

-She appears relatively prominently within Livy’s history of Rome (book5): Her statue (and hence the deity) was brought into Rome from the neighbouring city of Veii and it was her sacred geese which alarmed the Roman sentinels of the Gallic invasion, hence leading to Juno’s epithet “Moneta” – the one who warns.
+She appears relatively prominently within Livy’s history of Rome (book5): Her statue (and hence the deity) was brought into Rome from the neighbouring Etruscan city of Veii and it was her sacred geese which alarmed the Roman sentinels of the Gallic invasion, hence leading to Juno’s epithet “Moneta” – the one who warns.